La Madeleine, Paris: Decoration

-The organs
+Music

 The church has had a long association with music and musicians.
-The funeral of Chopin took place in the church, and the composers Camille Saint-Saëns and Gabriel Fauré each held the title of the church organist.
-The church has a celebrated pipe organ, located in the tribune over the south entrance to the church, It is contained in a very ornate case with sculpted angels, spires, and other ornament harmonised with the decor.
-The organ was It was built by Aristide Cavaillé-Coll in 1845.
-It was restored by Cavaillé-Coll's successor Charles Mutin in 1927, who also extended the manuals to 56 notes.
-Tonal modifications were carried out by Roethinger, Danion-Gonzalez, and Dargassies in 1957, 1971 and 1988 respectively. :.
-A smaller organ from the same period is located in the choir.
+The funeral of Frédéric Chopin took place in the church, and the composers Camille Saint-Saëns, Théodore Dubois and Gabriel Fauré served as the church's titular organist.
+The church's famous pipe organ, located in the tribune over the south entrance to the church, is housed in an elaborate case with sculpted angels, spires, and other ornaments harmonised with the décor.
+Originally b by Aristide Cavaillé-Coll in 1845, it was restored by his successor Charles Mutin in 1927, who also extended the manuals to 56 notes.
+Tonal modifications were carried out by Roethinger, Gonzalez-Danion, and Dargassies in 1957, 1971 and 1988 respectively.
+A smaller, contemporaneous organ is located in the choir.